The military boasts of its ability to build leaders “from the ground up.” But God is interested in building leaders from Heaven down.

 Joshua learned the opposite is true.
 The night before he launched the campaign against Jericho, the Lord met him.
-When Joshua asked, “Art thou for us, or for our adversaries?” the Lord answered, “Nay; but as captain of the host of the Lord am I now come” (Joshua 5:13–14).
-In other words, “Joshua, I’m not on your side.
+When Joshua asked, “Art thou for us, or for our adversaries?” the Lord answered, in effect, “Joshua, I’m not on your side.
 You are on My side.”

 Grace-filled spiritual leaders worship God—personally, privately, regularly.